Carolyn Wheater, City Solicitor and Heather Carmichael,

 Rules.

-previous legislation.
+the previous legislation.
 It would also affect pre-contract and

 pre-market enquiries.

-introduced.
-The notices would set out the who, why, when and how of
+platform had been introduced.
+The notices would set out the who,

-the procurement and contract, and each notice would apply to
+why, when and how of the procurement and contract, and each notice

-contract period until expiry.
+throughout the contract period until expiry.

-With the introduction of the Act, the Council had taken the
+With the introduction of the Act, the Council had taken

-considered by the Committee along with the Procurement Flow
+also considered by the Committee along with the Procurement Flow

 Chart.

-Officer training sessions on the new Act would be rolled out in
+Officer training sessions on the new Act would be rolled

-taken place.
+already taken place.

-was provided with the following responses by Officers to
+detail and was provided with the following responses by Officers to

 questions:

-- There would be no extra resources to support the administration
+- There would be no extra resources to support the

-Procurement Manager.
+from the Procurement Manager.

-- Unauthorised sub-contracting was not considered to be a high
+- Unauthorised sub-contracting was not considered to be a

-Certain contracts contained collateral warranties to prevent
+maintained.
+Certain contracts contained collateral warranties to

-sub-contracting without permission and, where relevant and
+prevent sub-contracting without permission and, where relevant and

 required, it could be permitted with agreement by the